 4. Show your integrity and credibility

-Germans tend to care a lot about how personal information is used, and about the credibility of your business and the people behind it.
+Germans tend to care a lot about how personal information is used and about the credibility of your business and the people behind it.

 For starters, make sure you fully comply with German data privacy regulations and indicate that compliance on your website.
-It would help to get your website audited by TÜV, a German technical inspection association, and to receive an official quality stamp which you can display on your website.
+It would help to get your website audited by TÜV, a German technical inspection association, and to receive an official quality stamp that you can display on your website.

-To build your credibility, share content that is driven by data, case studies, and customer success stories and show your German audience you are an expert in your field.
-Lastly, identify content creators transparently (German decision makers often try to contact knowledgeable content creators).
+To build your credibility, share content that is driven by data, case studies, and customer success stories, and show your German audience you are an expert in your field.
+Lastly, identify content creators transparently (German decision-makers often try to contact knowledgeable content creators).
 These tactics will help make your content marketing in Germany more successful.